S4UG-X/FoodDelivery/frontend/README.md

 we created the basic menu and
 then Now we are going to make this: when we click on the menu items then that menu will be bordered-red.

+Now i have to add the state variable to add the add button. i.e. hOw many order of a menu

+1.30.35